aaronns87/flight-advisor/README.md

 Naming of the given airport.txt and route.txt has also been changed to airport.csv and route.csv since I added validation to importer.
 * Removed salt from user and used basic BCryptPasswordEncoder to save time
 * Used simple spring security basic auth, username & password sent with each request to save time
+* Use predefined users, admin/admin and user/user for convenience
 * Longitude and latitude in airport considered strings since they have no logical value in implementation
 * Code written with the highest emphasis to readability and maintainability since it is a challenge that is going to be reviewed by a person :)
 * I have tried to achieve at least happy case unit test coverage, but due to time constraints it is not as detailed and in depth as I usually prefer.